PokemonGoMap/RocketMap/docs/extras/ex-raids.md

   `python runserver.py -exg -gf geofences/yourGeofence.txt`
   - Remove the `-exg` flag and run normally.

+Please note, only the first area in the your geofence file will be used.
 Output for running with `-exg`(`--ex-gyms`) should be similar to:

   ![Sample Image](../_static/img/exg.png)